-Please note, this isn’t a how-to routine guide, if you’re needing specific routines I have a great training article here.
+Please note, this is not a how-to guide, if you require training routines I have a great article here.

 1. A working dog must be worked.